rvm/tf/README.md

 Example test file:

     ## User comments start with double #
-    ## command can be writen in one line with multiple tests:
+    ## command can be written in one line with multiple tests:
     true # status=0; match=/^$/
     ## or tests can be placed in following lines:
     false